 When decorating your home for the holidays, remember to ditch the dangerous decor and opt for these 5 dog-safe holiday plants instead!

-The holidays are upon us – and that means dressing the home with holiday decorations!
+The holidays are quickly approaching – and that means dressing the home with holiday decorations!
 Many decorations are fine to have around pets, but if you’re planning on adding plants, the popular holiday plants and flowers you love may be very dangerous for your dog.

 Opt, instead, for these alternatives that are much safer to use in a pet-friendly home: